Searching through and preparing data has become a frequent and inefficient activity plaguing workers today.

 Simply start to think about data, and work your way toward becoming data-driven.
 There is no reason to wait.

-The next time your team is focused on answering a business question, think about what data you can incorporate to the answer.
+The next time your team is focused on answering a business question, think about what data you can incorporate into the answer.

 Tip #2: Formalize your data process.